LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-08-rendering-abstraction-dev-diary-3.md

 ## Animation

-Animation was something that I originally planned on integrating into the engine much later.
+Animation was something that I had originally planned on integrating into the engine much later.
 However, since it was closely related to a model and had its own requirements during import, the `Model` class was implemented to support data structures related to animation.

 Briefly described above, each model may contain a set of `AnimationClip` instances and sets of `Bone` and `SceneNode` instances that make up the skeleton of a model.
 Going deeper, each `AnimationClip` contains a series of `BoneAnimation` instances, which stores the `Keyframe` instances associated with a `Bone`, and a `Keyframe` cotains the transformation information for a Bone at a given timestamp.